shreelvi/AssignmentMgmtSystem/README.md

 # AssignmentMgmtSystem
-Three main use cases: students are able to enroll to classes and upload, download, edit and view assignments in browser.
+Three main use cases: students are able to enroll in classes and upload, download, edit and view assignments in browser.
 Professors are able to add classes, add students to the class, grade assignments.
 Admin features.

 <h2>Feature Descriptions</h2>
 - Students are able to register for an account but require admin/teacher verification for access.